Start Your Business Plan

 Start Your Minimum Viable Product

-Let me paint you a picture of a the purpose of a minimum viable product, or MVP for short.
+Let me paint you a picture of the purpose of a minimum viable product, or MVP for short.
 You come up with an amazing idea for a new product – let’s call it a Thingamajig.
 You spent 12 months creating the Thingamajig, correcting each bug, and creating features for every possible intended use case that a potential customer may have.
 Finally the big day comes and you add a “Download a Thingamajig” button to your website, and what happens?
 No one downloads.
 You’ve just spent 12 months of your life building a product that no one wants.

 Start Your Status Report